apache/opendal/examples/rust/02-async-io/README.md

 }
 ```

-`impl Into<Bytes>` here is a syntex suger of rust, we can expand it like the following:
+`impl Into<Bytes>` here is a syntax sugar of rust, we can expand it like the following:

 ```rust
 impl Operator {